jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 **Step 6.
-Download the repository containing code to run** You can download a Github repository through the command line with the command **git clone**.
+Download the repository containing code to run** You can download a github repository through the command line with the command **git clone**.

 ::